 Exam papers for recent years are held in print in the Wills Memorial Library Law Reference Collection.

 They are also available online on Blackboard via Law Student Information > Assessment > Past exam papers .
 Some individual unit pages may also contain past papers, together with feedback on previous years' assessment.

 PhD theses relating to law are kept in the Computer Room in the Wills Memorial Library.
 Please consult staff at the Information Desk if you would like to use one.
 Note that use of theses is confined to the library.

-The Inter-Library Loans (ILL) service can be used to obtain items which are not held in print in any of the University's libraries, or available online.
-There is a charge for this service, though it may be possible to obtain a voucher to pay for this.
+The Inter-Library Loans (ILL) service can be used to obtain items not held in print in the University's libraries or available online.
+Please speak to your Subject Librarian about these items as they may be able to suggest other means by which we can access them.

 Bibliographic databases index articles from a large number of journals and are useful to search when looking for articles on a particular topic.
 Catalogues list books and other material held in selected libraries.
 Many databases can be accessed through our resource gateway, including this list of Law databases.